tsunami643/blog/_posts/2026-08-12-ti15-team-guide.md

 BoomBoys spent most of the season alternating between podium contender and group stage fodder.
 They seem to have stabilized things fairly well in the run-up to TI, though.

 I feel like I'm doing a disservice to you readers by not giving more, but this team is pretty much what you see on the tin.
-In the words of bkop doing the words of Gennaro Gattuso: "Sometimes maybe good, sometimes maybe shit."
+In the words of Bkop doing the words of Gennaro Gattuso: "Sometimes maybe good, sometimes maybe shit."

 **What would success look like?** If they win, will we literally have to live with "BoomBoys" inscribed on the Aegis?
 Like forever?
 I think I'd legit rather just see the betting sponsor.